kairxa/cowmilk/Backend Requirements.md

 # Backend Requirements
-Backend is only an API service without any rendering, and should just focus on producing JSON for client consumption.
+Backend is only an API service without any rendering, and just focus on producing JSON for client consumption.
+This document is still a draft and will be frequently updated.

-# Technology
-- Database
-    - MongoDB

-- Cache/Meta
-    - Redis

 # Services
+These are the list of services used in a Cowmilk server and at least one from each categories must be supported:

 - Login
     - Facebook